xarray-contrib/xdggs/docs/getting_started.md

 pip install xdggs
 ```

 To use the package, import `xdggs`.
-Below is a simple example to use xdggs:
+Below is a very simple usage example:

 ```python
 import xarray as xr